vineet-sinha/amplifyBot/README.md

 ## User Usage
 Create a message and include the twitter emoji in it, for example:

     `:twitter: Hey friends, checkout Vineet's new project! http://twitter.com/some/post`

-The twitter emoji (`:twitter`) is removed when the message is posted to the twitter service.
+The twitter emoji (`:twitter:`) is removed when the message is posted to the twitter service.

 ## Configuration